Somerset beat Hants to reach T20 final

 Joe Weatherley looked to have been the Hampshire match-winner with 71 off 50 balls after the Hawks had got off to a poor start.

-They slumped to 26-3 after four overs - and it could have been worse if Weatherley had gone early when he was caught on the leg side from a skier off Josh Davey.
+They slumped to 26-3 after four overs - and it could have been worse if Weatherley had gone early when he was caught on the leg side from a skier off Davey.

 But he was called back after a recount of fielders within the fielding circle and Somerset were no-balled - and Weatherley slapped the free hit back over Davey's head for six.

-As it was, it counted for nothing, even when Abell was out in the 17th over with 44 still needed.
+As it was, Weatherley's career-best T20 knock counted for nothing, thanks to Somerset's almost unbelievable rescue act after Abell was out in the 17th over with 44 still needed.

 Green turned the match on its head, hitting Brad Wheal and then Chris Wood for three sixes, only to hole out with seven balls left.

-Somerset needed nine from the final over, bowled by Wheal, but Davey drilled the third ball over long-on before flicking off his toes for four to hit the winning runs.
+Somerset needed 10 from the final over, bowled by Wheal, but Davey, who had earlier finished with 4-34, drilled the third ball of the over to long-on for a boundary before flicking off his toes for four to hit the winning runs.